These features are available to Ontraport Plus accounts and above.

 Here’s more information about the pre-configurations.

-When Deals is activated, Ontraport automatically installs campaigns that run behind the scenes.
-The campaigns serve to continually update information in the default fields in Deal records, such as “Actual Close Date,” “Recent Activity,” and “Weighted Value.”
+When Deals is activated, Ontraport automatically installs automations that run behind the scenes.
+The automation maps serve to continually update information in the default fields in Deal records, such as “Actual Close Date,” “Recent Activity,” and “Weighted Value.”
 Based on the updated information, the colors and other visual cues on your cards adjust.

-The following campaigns were tailor-made to automatically update deal data as a deal’s criteria changes over time:
+The following autoamtion maps were tailor-made to automatically update deal data as a deal’s criteria changes over time:

 Calculate Weighted Value

 Sales teams often use weighted deal value to forecast their expected revenue each month or year.
-This campaign automatically calculates this value based on the Deal Value and Expected Win % fields that are within each Deals card.
+This automation calculates this value based on the Deal Value and Expected Win % fields that are within each Deals card.

 If you know that three out of every 10 proposals for $5,000 sales is won, then each of those sales will have a 30% probability of closing.
 So out of the 10 possible proposals, you can estimate that you will bring in $15,000.
 This means that you can see the forecasted expected win amount and estimate your revenue across all sales opportunities.